Lidor-1/ActiveDirectory-Lab/README.md

 - Set up a **Windows 10 VM client** and joined it to the domain
 - Logged in as domain users to test authentication

+> **Note:** The PowerShell script used for bulk user creation was sourced from an online tutorial and used for demonstration purposes.

 ## Screenshots
 Included in `/screenshots/`:

-- Server setup and Domain Controller
+- `server-ad.png` → Server setup and Domain Controller
-- Created OUs and groups
-- PowerShell script generating users
+- `bulk-users.png` → PowerShell script generating users
-- Client machine joined to the domain and logging in
+- `client-login.png` → Client machine joined to the domain and logged in

 ## What I Learned
 - How to set up a domain and manage users in Active Directory
 - Organizing users into OUs and groups for easier management
 - Using PowerShell to automate bulk user creation
 - How a Windows client authenticates to a domain controller